edughs/EscapeRoom/README.md

 # EscapeRoom
 A real-time web application to manage a Escape Room.

-Build with HTML5, CSS, JS and socket.io, it need node.js to works.
+Built with HTML5, CSS, JS and socket.io, it needs node.js to works.